akshaypaik/akshaypaik-namaste-react-ep9-Optimizing-our-App/README.md

     # Custom Hooks
     - They should not be defined as an async function.
+    - This is a utility function.
+The name of custom hook must start with "use".
+Example -> useRestaurantList()
     - Refer => RestaurantMenu.jsx and useRestaurantMenu.js files

+    # Chunking, Code Splitting, Dynamic Bundling, Lazy Loading, On Demand Loading, Dynamic Loading (all are same)
+    - Break down app into smaller logical chunks
+    - Grocery Component for example